Acupuncture for Insomnia

 Acupuncture is a popular and effective way of treating insomnia and other sleep disorders.
 It can help to improve sleep quality and reduce symptoms of anxiety and depression.
 It is also an effective treatment for pain, restless legs syndrome, and other conditions.

-There are no drugs or surgery involved in acupuncture.
+There are no drugs or surgery involved in acupuncture for insomnia.
 It is a safe and gentle treatment that has been used for thousands of years.

 How Many Acupuncture Sessions Are Needed For Insomnia?